• Menu

 Latest guest review:

-The staff was amazing, very helpful and polite.
-We had to extend our stay two times and the front desk staff (especially Julianna) was patient and gave us the flexibility to confirm our stay extension to the last minute.
-The rooms are comfortable, clean and have toiletries.
-We had breakfast at Wyndham Merida restaurant and it was delicious.
-Added bonus: there is a Starbucks inside.
-The hotel is a renovated old mansion so it is beautiful.
+The staff was terrific, invaluable and polite.
+We had to extend our stay two times and the front desk staff (especially Julianna) was patient and allowed us to confirm our stay extension to the last minute.
+The rooms are comfortable and clean and have toiletries.
+We had breakfast at Wyndham Merida restaurant, and it was delicious.
+Bonus: there is a Starbucks inside.
+The hotel is a renovated old mansion, so it is beautiful.
 The location was excellent, only a few minutes from Centro Historico and Paseo Montejo.
 I would go back to this hotel.

 Related reading: Best Places to Stay In Cancun